-Identification cards We will send you a combined Foreign Service Benefit Plan/Medco Health Prescription Drug Identification (ID) Card when you enroll.
-You should carry your ID card with you at all times.
-You must show it whenever you receive services from a Plan provider or fill a prescription at a Plan pharmacy.
-Until you receive your ID card, use your copy of the Health Benefits Election Form, SF-2809, your health benefits enrollment confirmation (for annuitants), or your Employee Express confirmation letter.
-Call us if you need to purchase prescriptions and have not received your card.
-If you do not receive your ID card within 30 days after the effective date of your enrollment, or if you need replacement cards, call us at 202/833-4910 or write to us at 1716 N Street, NW, Washington, DC 20036-2902.
-You may also request replacement cards through our Web site: www.afspa.org .
-Where you get covered care You can get care from any "covered provider" or "covered facility."
-How much we pay - and you pay - depends on the type of covered provider or facility you use.
-If you reside in the PPO area and use our preferred providers, you will pay less. • Covered providers We consider the following to be covered providers when they perform covered services within the scope of their license or certification: • Physician - Doctors of medicine (M.D.), osteopathy (D.O.), podiatric medicine (D.P.M.) and for certain specified services covered by this Plan, doctors of dental surgery (D.D.S.), medical dentistry (D.M.D.), optometry (O.D.), chiropractic (D.C.), and Oriental Medicine (O.M.D.) • Qualified Clinical Psychologist - An individual who has earned either a Doctoral or Masters Clinical Degree in psychology or an allied discipline and who is licensed or certified in the state where services are performed (such as Licensed Professional Counselors). • Nurse Midwife - A person who is certified by the American College of Nurse Midwives or is licensed or certified as a nurse midwife in states requiring licensure or certification.
-Nurse Practitioner / Clinical Specialist - A person who 1) Has an active R.N. license in the United States; 2) Has a baccalaureate or higher degree in nursing; and 3) Is licensed or certified as a nurse practitioner or clinical nurse specialist in states requiring licensure or certification.
-Clinical Social Worker - A social worker who 1) Has a Masters or Doctoral degree in social work; 2) Has at least two years of clinical social work practice; and 3) In states requiring licensure, certification, or registration, is licensed, certified, or registered as a social worker where the services are rendered.
-Nursing School Administered Clinic - A clinic that is 1) Licensed or certified in the state where the services are performed; and 2) Provides ambulatory care in an outpatient setting - primarily in rural or inner city areas where there is a shortage of physicians.
-Services billed by these clinics are considered outpatient "office" services rather than facility charges. • Physician Assistant - A person who is licensed, registered or certified in the state where services are performed. • Licensed Professional Counselor or Master's Level Counselor - A person who is licensed, registered, or certified in the state where services are performed.
+We consider the following to be covered providers when they perform covered services within the scope of their license or certification:

+- Physician Doctors of medicine (M.D.), osteopathy (D.O.), podiatric medicine (D.P.M.) and for certain specified services covered by this Plan, doctors of dental surgery (D.D.S.), medical dentistry (D.M.D.), optometry (O.D.), chiropractic (D.C.), and Oriental Medicine (O.M.D.). - Qualified Clinical Psychologist An individual who has earned either a Doctoral or Masters Clinical Degree in psychology or an allied discipline and who is licensed or certified in the state where services are performed (such as Licensed Professional Counselors). - Nurse Midwife A person who is certified by the American College of Nurse Midwives or is licensed or certified as a nurse midwife in states requiring licensure or certification. - Nurse Practitioner / Clinical Specialist A person who - 1) Has an active R.N. license in the United States; - 2) Has a baccalaureate or higher degree in nursing; and - 3) Is licensed or certified as a nurse practitioner or clinical nurse specialist in states requiring licensure or certification. - Clinical Social Worker A social worker who - 1) Has a Masters or Doctoral degree in social work; - 2) Has at least two years of clinical social work practice; and - 3) In states requiring licensure, certification, or registration, is licensed, certified, or registered as a social worker where the services are rendered. - Nursing School Administered Clinic A clinic that is - 1) Licensed or certified in the state where the services are performed; and - 2) Provides ambulatory care in an outpatient setting primarily in rural or inner city areas where there is a shortage of physicians.
+Services billed by these clinics are considered outpatient "office" services rather than facility charges.

-- Audiologist A person who is licensed, registered or certified in the state where services are performed. - Licensed Acupuncturist (L.Ac.)
-An individual who has completed the required schooling and licensure to perform acupuncture in the state where services are performed (see definition of acupuncture, Section 5(a)).
+- Physician Assistant A person who is licensed, registered or certified in the state where services are performed. - Licensed Professional Counselor or Master's Level Counselor A person who is licensed, registered, or certified in the state where services are performed. - Audiologist A person who is licensed, registered or certified in the state where services are performed. - Licensed Acupuncturist (L.Ac.)
+An individual who has completed the required schooling and licensure to perform acupuncture in the state where services are performed (see definition of acupuncture, Section 5(a)). - Massage Therapist An individual who has completed the required schooling and licensure or certification to perform massage therapy in the state where services are performed.

 Medically underserved areas.
-Note: We cover any licensed medical practitioner for any covered service performed within the scope of that license in states OPM determines are "medically underserved."
-For 2004, the states are: Alabama, Idaho, Kentucky, Louisiana, Maine, Mississippi, Missouri, Montana, New Mexico, North Dakota, South Carolina, South Dakota, Texas, Utah, West Virginia and Wyoming.
+Note: We cover any licensed medical practitioner for any covered service performed within the scope of that license in states OPM determines are "medically underserved".
+For 2005, the states are: Alabama, Alaska, Idaho, Kentucky, Louisiana, Mississippi, Missouri, Montana, New Mexico, North Dakota, South Carolina, South Dakota, Texas, and Wyoming.